 - What It Lacks: Not the best for control, but still solid.

-The Pure Drive has been one of the top tennis racquets in the world for players of all abilities for years.
+The Babolat Pure Drive is the first one our list of the best tennis racquets for women, and has been one of the top tennis racquets in the world for players of all abilities for years.
 Used by several professional tennis players, this racquet is known for its power from the baseline.
 It also helps you create good spin, offers solid stability, in a comfortable frame.
-The Pure Drive also tops our list for the best tennis racquets for women.

 Read our full Babolat Pure Drive Review.